VKrishna04/BreachCheck/README.md

 ### Running the Application

-To run the Streamlit application there are two ways:
+To run the Streamlit application there are three ways:
-1. You can visit this site [https://breachcheck-sagittarius.streamlit.app/](https://breachcheck-sagittarius.streamlit.app/) to use the Streamlit app which is hosted on Streamlit Sharing CLoud.
+1. You can visit this site [https://breachcheck-sagittarius.streamlit.app/](https://breachcheck-sagittarius.streamlit.app/) to use the Streamlit app which is hosted on Streamlit Sharing Cloud.

 2. Using the batch file, use the following command:
     ```bash
     .\run_app.bat
     ```
 3. Using the shortcut file named "Sagittarius" in the root directory of the project.
 It is the name of the team which made this project.

-Note: If you are using the batch file, make sure to run it in the root directory of the project.
+Note: If you are using the batch file, make sure to run it from the root directory of the project.

-3. Don't run the Streamlit app manually, it will not work as expected since it requires the environment variables to be set.
+3. Don't run the Streamlit app python file manually, it will not work as expected since it is set to open CLI.

 4. To modify the user theme of the Streamlit app, you can change the necessary variables [here](.streamlit/config.toml).
 The theme is set to "dark" by default.